python-poetry/poetry/docs/docs/basic-usage.md

 pytest = "^3.4"
 ```

-Make sure that `tool.peotry.name` matches the module name or otherwise specified within
+Make sure that `tool.poetry.name` matches the module name or otherwise specified within
 `tool.peotry.packages`.

 See [Packages](/docs/pyproject#packages) for more information.